Six-Pack Abs with Vaser HD Liposuction

 When contouring the lower back, the surgeon must consider the anatomy of the buttocks.
 The large iliac bones mostly shape the buttocks.
 The large gluteus muscles determine the majority of the central buttocks contour.
 The gluteus maximus muscle provides the largest bulk to the buttocks cheeks.
 Moreover, it extends from the buttocks midline down and laterally to attach to the upper leg bone prominence called the greater trochanter.

 Of note, this lateral attachment region of the gluteus muscle can cause a buttocks cheek dimple that might be desirable to patients who want an athletic appearance, but it may not be ideal for patients who are hoping to achieve a more plump, or “bubble butt” appearance

 Dr. Laguna is an experienced VASER Hi-Def Liposculpture surgeon and certified trainer who is highly skilled at creating a muscular and athletic appearance in both men and women.
-In order to determine if you are a good candidate for this specialized procedure or to find out more information, please schedule a FREE consultation.
+In order to determine if you are a good candidate for this specialized procedure or to find out more information regarding six pack abs or other procedures, please schedule a FREE consultation.